Complete Guide to Imports in Python: Absolute, Relative, and More

 We can check whether the modifications to the system environment variables worked by running the same code:

 import sys for path in sys.path: print(path)

 Adding information to the Python Path is a great way of developing a structure on your own computer, with code in different folders, etc. However, it is also important to note that it also makes harder to maintain.
 The environmental variables in one computer are not the same in another, Python may be loading legacy code from an abscure place on the computer.
 On the other hand, environmental variables are very useful in contexts like a web server, where the definitions can be loaded before running a program.

 As a quick side-note, it is worth mentioning that Python allows to read environment variables at runtime:

 import os print(os.environ.get('PYTHONPATH'))

-Note that on Windows, the changes to environment variables are permanent, but on Linux and Mac you need to follow extra steps if you want them to be kept.
+Note that on Windows, the changes to environment variables are permanent, but on Linux and Mac we need to follow extra steps if we want them to stay.

-There is a very handy trick when you work with virtual environments which is to modify environment variables when you activate or deactivate them.
+When we work with virtual environments, we can modify environment variables when we activate or deactivate them.
 This works seamlessly on Linux and Mac, but Windows users may require some tinkering to adapt the examples below.

-Virtual Environment has three hooks to achieve exactly this.
-Next to the activate script, you will see three more files, called postactivate, postdeactivate and predeactivate.
-Let's modify postactivate, which should be empty if you never used it before.
-Add the following:
+Virtual environments have three hooks to achieve this behavior.
+Next to the activate script, we can also see three files called postactivate, postdeactivate and predeactivate.
+We can modify postactivate, which should be empty, and add the following:

 PYTHONPATH_OLD="$PYTHONPATH" PYTHONPATH=$PYTHONPATH":/home/user" export PYTHONPATH export PYTHONPATH_OLD